odpi/specs/ODPi-Runtime.md

 * **[HIVE_CLI]** ODPi Platforms MAY include the `bin/hive` command line interface.
 If the platform includes the CLI it MUST accept all of the same arguments as the reference version.
 * **[HIVE_BEELINE]** ODPi Platforms MUST include the `bin/beeline` command line script.
 The platform MUST accept all of the same arguments as the reference version.
 * **[HIVE_THRIFT]** ODPi Platforms MAY allow applications to connect to the Hive Metastore Thrift server via the thrift interface.
 If the platform allows this it MUST accept all of the same thrift method calls as the reference version.
+* **[HIVE_SECURITY]** ODPi Platforms MUST support Hive security.
+This includes the SQL Standard Authorization included in Apache Hive 1.2 as well as the ability to plug in third party security managers such as Apache Ranger and Apache Sentry.

 Compatibility